; Date: September 20, 2020

 .

-By default this container only allows root
+ID from containers other than the database container.
+By default the MySQL container only allows root

 connections only from the local host.
 But to support this PHPMyAdmin container, we need to support connections from other hosts.
 Remember that in Docker each container instance acts like its own host machine.